Anthares101/my-cybersecurity-notes/README_EN.md

 - **Athena Platform:** Platform containing a collection of many CTFs
 - **https://ctftime.org/:** Page where to participate in CTFs or view the write ups of past CTFs
 - **Foremost:** In Kali we have this tool that from headers, footers and internal data structures is able to recover files.
 It can be used to remove files from a .pcap capture in a simple way
-- **radare2:** To reversing.
-I leave this for [here](https://drive.google.com/file/d/1maTcdquyqnZCIcJO7jLtt4cNHuRQuK4x/view) for more information
 - **DES Algorithm:** It is an encryption algorithm whose key has a length of 8 bytes (64 bits).
 Useful information for CTFs
 - [**FoxyProxy**](https://addons.mozilla.org/es/firefox/addon/foxyproxy-standard/)**:** Firefox extention to manage proxies easily
 - **`searchsploit`:** Database to search for vulnerabilities: